Nathan-Potgieter/Making-of-MCmarket/README.md

 ## Generating a Dataset of Emperical Correlation Matrix’s

-I now use S&P500 data since 1/01/2000 to sample correlation matrices that will be used to train CorrGAN and can be used as inputs in the simulation.
+I now use S&P500 data since 1/01/2000 to sample correlation matrices that can be used as inputs in the Monte Carlo procedure.
+These matrixes will be made available as part of the mc\_market package and will be used to train CorrGAN.

 #### Getting SNP 500 data since 2000